 That’s correct… there’s a lot more debt than Americans realize sitting on the balance sheet of the U.S. Government.
-For example, there are other obligations such as U.S Government Agency Debt that isn’t well-known.
+For example, there are other obligations such as U.S Government Agency Debt that aren’t well-known.
 According to the USGovernmentSpending.com website, U.S. Agency debt is the amount of outstanding debt issued by federal agencies (such as FHLB and GNMA) and government-sponsored enterprises (such as Fannie Mae and Freddie Mac).

-Then we have also to include State and Local Debt that is not apart of the U.S. Federal public debt.
+Then we have also to include State and Local Debt that is not a part of the U.S. Federal public debt.
 California holds the highest amount of State Debt in the country at $155 billion followed by New York at $141 billion.
 You can check out the debt of each state here: Compare State Debt.

 Okay, let’s start adding up all the U.S. Government debt and put it into perspective.
 The total U.S. Federal debt is $21.97 trillion while U.S. Agency debt comes in at a whopping $9.26 trillion and State-Local Debt is $3.1 trillion:

-Thus, total outstanding U.S. Government debt is a staggering $34.3 trillion.
+Thus, the total outstanding U.S. Government debt is a staggering $34.3 trillion.
 So, there is an additional $12.4 trillion of debt on the U.S. Government balance sheet, which turns out to be more than half of U.S. Federal Debt.
-A trillion here and a trillion there really starts to add up.
+A trillion here and a trillion there starts to add up.

 So, if we include all of this debt and compare it to the U.S. GDP, it is substantially higher than the current 104% stated by the Federal Reserve.
 By incorporating ALL debt, the total U.S. Government debt to GDP figure is more like 166%.
 Of course, the accountants at the U.S. Treasury and Federal Reserve don’t want to include all of this debt because it makes the financial ratios much worse.